davidgb9716/data-science/czech-universities/README.md

 ### Questions to answer at the end of the methodology
 - What was the biggest cause of not graduating?
+- Which colleges have the highest and lowest graduation rates?
-- Which programs have the highest graduation rates?
+- Which programs have the highest and lowest graduation rates?
+- Do the programs, when grouped by college, show a similar trend to the programs individually in relation to graduation rates?

 ## 02. Data Understanding